OpenGuilds/API-Documentation/source/includes/_guilds.md

 }
 ```

-Guilds are responsible for controlling the quality of their crowdsourcing
+Guilds are online organizations with a community of Members.

-processes.
+Guilds are made up of many Tasks where Members process data by modifying it

-Guilds are made up of many Layers which process data with groupings of Tasks.
+through Interfaces.

 The object has the following attributes: